 Land improvements are enhancements to a plot of land to make the land more usable.
 If these improvements have a useful life, they should be depreciated.
 If there is no way to estimate a useful life, then do not depreciate the cost of the improvements.
-If you are preparing land for its intended purpose, then include these costs in the cost of the land asset.
+If land is being prepared for its intended purpose, then include these costs in the cost of the land asset.
 They are not depreciated.
 Examples of such costs are:

 Also, note that land is not depreciated, since it does not have a useful life.
 Instead, it is considered to have a perpetual life.
 The only situation in which the depreciation of land is allowed is when its value is being depleted through the removal of natural resources.

-If you are adding functionality to the land and the expenditures have a useful life, record them in a separate Land Improvements account.
+If functionality is being added to the land and the expenditures have a useful life, record them in a separate Land Improvements account.
 Examples of land improvements are:

 ABC then razes a building that was located on the property at a cost of $25,000, fills in the old foundation for $5,000, and levels the land for $50,000.
 All of these costs are to prepare the land for its intended purpose, so they are all added to the land account with the following entry: